oroinc/documentation/user/concept-guides/business-models/marketplace/index.rst

 Organizations
 -------------

+Sellers vs Operator
+^^^^^^^^^^^^^^^^^^^

+OroMarketplace operates with a model where there is one central marketplace operator and multiple sellers.

+:term:`A marketplace seller <Marketplace Seller>` can be either an individual or a company that sells products or services on the platform.
+OroMarketplace offers a platform that enables these sellers to manage their product listings and handle orders.
+Each seller can have multiple users associated with their operations on the platform, including individuals with different roles and responsibilities such as sales reps, product managers, and customer support reps.
+It is possible to create any number of sellers via the back-office.

+On the other hand, :term:`a marketplace operator <Marketplace Operator>` owns and manages the overall operation and infrastructure of the marketplace platform for the marketplace seller(s).
+Users associated with the marketplace operator are responsible for providing an environment that enables sellers to list their products or services and facilitates transactions with buyers.
+These users usually include individuals or roles responsible for managing and administering the overall functionality of the marketplace platform, such as platform administrators, technical support, and user account managers.

+Sellers and the Operator in OroMarketplace are represented by :ref:`organizations <user-management-organizations>`.

+Types of Organizations
+^^^^^^^^^^^^^^^^^^^^^^

-In OroMarketplace, :ref:`organizations <user-management-organizations>` represent different vendors.
-You can create as many vendors as necessary via back-office, assigning them an organization type.
-It defines what features are available for a particular organization.
-By default, there are two organization types, General and Marketplace Seller, however, organization types are configurable on the developer level, where any set of features or restrictions can be added to match any business criteria and any seller.
-The general ownership type allows access to all application functionality without any restrictions, while Marketplace Seller type has limitations and offers only essential functionality that vendors might need, such as access to their orders and inventory, restricting them from viewing irrelevant or sensitive data.
+OroMarketplace uses organization types to differentiate between Marketplace Seller organizations and the Marketplace Operator, and define what features are available for a particular organization.
+By default, there are two organization types, **General** and **Marketplace Seller**.

+* The **General** organization type allows access to all application functionality without any restrictions.
+* The **Marketplace Seller** type has limitations and offers only essential functionality that sellers might need, such as access to their orders and inventory, restricting them from viewing irrelevant or sensitive data.

 .. image:: /user/img/concept-guides/marketplace/general-vs-marketplace-seller-org-type.png
-   :alt: Illustration of how marketplace seller ownership type restricts features and menus for vendors
+   :alt: Illustration of how marketplace seller ownership type restricts features and menus for sellers

-Marketplace owner organization must have a **global** access level to create a seller organization and view records of other sellers.
-It must also be of the *General* type to access all application functionality without restrictions.
+Marketplace Operator must be of the **General** organization type to access all application functionality without restrictions.
+It must also have a **global** :ref:`access level <user-guide-user-management-permissions-ownership-type--access-levels>` to create a seller organization and view records of other sellers.
+Please be aware that the Oro application can have only one organization with global access level.

 .. image:: /user/img/concept-guides/marketplace/global-access-marketplace-owner.png
    :alt: Marketplace owner has global access level and is of General type

+.. important:: Although there are two default organization types out-of-the-box, more custom organization types can be configured by the developer to advance and customize specific implementation needs.
+New custom organization types can have any set of features or restrictions added to match any business criteria.

 Seller Registration
 -------------------